Convergence Rates for Distribution Matching with Sliced Optimal Transport: Introduction

 We address this difficulty within the class of elliptic distributions, for which slice-matching maps are linear.
 In this regime, controlling the density of the iterates amounts to controlling the eigenvalues of their covariance matrices.
 When the target distribution is isotropic, we show that these eigenvalues can be controlled in expectation, which in turn yields explicit convergence rates.
 Crucially, such spectral control holds from the very first iteration when the updates use random orthonormal bases of directions.
 This stands in contrast with the single-direction setting, where the lack of orthogonality leads to larger fluctuations in the covariance structure before stabilization.

 \paragraph{Structure.} Section~\ref{secMathFramework} introduces the mathematical framework.
 Preliminary convergence results to critical points are discussed in Section~\ref{CvgceGradientSmooth}.
 Section~\ref{PL_KL_ineq} presents our main results on \L{}ojasiewicz- and PL-type inequalities and on the control of the associated constants.
 Numerical experiments are reported in Section~\ref{numexp}, followed by a conclusion.
 Technical proofs are deferred to the appendices.
+Python codes are available at \url{https://github.com/gauthierthurin/SlicedMaps}.

 \paragraph{Notation.} For any probability measure $\nu$ on $\mathbb{R}^d$, let $\mathrm{M}_2(\nu) = \int_{\mathbb{R}^d} \|x\|^2 \rmd \nu(x)$ be its second moment. $\mathcal{P}_2(\RR^d)$ refers to the set of measures with a finite second moment and $\mathcal{P}_{2,ac}(\mathbb{R}^d) \subset \mathcal{P}_2(\mathbb{R}^d)$ is the set of absolutely continuous measures with respect to the Lebesgue measure.
 We denote the Euclidean norm and inner product on $\RR^d$ by $\|\cdot\|$ and $\langle\cdot,\cdot\rangle$.
 For $\nu\in\mathcal{P}_2(\RR^d)$, we define $\Lt(\nu) = \{ f : \RR^d \to \RR^d\ :\ \int_{\RR^d} \| f(x) \|^2 \mathrm{d}\nu(x) \leq +\infty \}$, and for $f,g\in \Lt(\nu)$, $\langle f,g\rangle_\nu = \int_{\RR^d} \langle f(x),g(x)\rangle \mathrm{d}\nu(x)$, $\|f\|_\nu = \sqrt{\langle f,f\rangle_\nu}$.
 Let $\mathbb{S}^{d-1} = \{ \theta \in \RR^d: \Vert \theta \Vert = 1\}$ be the unit sphere in $\RR^d$.
 For any $\theta \in \mathbb{S}^{d-1}$, $\pi_\theta: \RR^d \rightarrow \RR $ is the projection $\pi_\theta(x) = \langle x,\theta\rangle$.
 Finally, $\lambda_i(A)$ refers to the $i$-th smallest eigenvalue of a matrix $A$, with $\lambda_{\rm min}(A)$ the smallest and $\lambda_{\rm max}(A)$ the largest.